-- 9. The results of the bottom trawls undertaken during the annual random stratified trawl survey for the assessment of C. gunnari stocks in June 2014 were presented in WG-FSA-14/41.
+9. The results of the bottom trawls undertaken during the annual random stratified trawl survey for the assessment of C. gunnari stocks in April 2016 were presented in WG-FSA-16/23.
 The survey sampled the stocks in the Gunnari Ridge, Plateau West and Plateau Southeast strata, areas known to have high C. gunnari abundance.
 The survey was undertaken to the same design as previous surveys for this region.
-The location of sample stations in the three main icefish strata and catch-per-unit-effort in relation to Heard Island and McDonald Islands is shown in Figure 2.
-Outside of the three main icefish strata, only those stations where icefish were caught are shown.
-Unusually, some icefish were found in the area northwest of Heard Island, around Pike Bank. - 10.
-The survey showed that abundance of C. gunnari was less than half of that of the 2013 survey, but still higher than the long-term average from 2006 to 2013.
+The locations of sample stations in the three main icefish strata and catch-per-unit-effort in relation to Heard Island and the McDonald Islands are shown in Figure 2.

+10. The survey showed that abundance of C. gunnari was five times that of the 2015 survey, and nearly three times the long-term average from 2006 to 2014.